KorayErkan/tw-portfolio/api-documentation/README.md

 These files were created to demonstrate my skills in documenting APIs.
 There are 3 of them:

-1. A command line tutorial explaining some `PowerShell` functions
+1. A command line tutorial explaining some __PowerShell__ functions for file management
-2. The description of a Web server that handles user requests
+2. The description of an imaginary __Web server__ that handles user requests
-3. The description of of a __Stipe__ module
+3. The description of the functionality of a __Stripe__ module